tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-COMPLIANT if dwc:country is bdq:NotEmpty or dwc:countryCode has a value of "XZ" and either dwc:country is bdq:Empty or has a value of "High seas"; otherwise NOT_COMPLIANT ?
+COMPLETE if every VALIDATION_COUNTRY_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.

 #### Information Elements